What a New Yorker Writer Knew About Christmas That We Often Forget

 She wasn’t all that funny, though she got off some very good lines.
 The historian Will Durant said he dashed off his first novel “by way of a holiday.”
 Dorothy Parker replied, “Dr. Will Durant should stick to business.”

 She seemed to have guessed that he was either playing a cheap trick to avoid criticism or bragging at how easily he wrote a novel.
 She nailed him for it.

 Parker did that well.
 Snark, sarcasm, cuts, putdowns, she was a master.
 She was a writer most famous in the twenties, and maybe more famous for being a personality than for being a writer.
 As a writer, she made her name as a reviewer and short story writer for The New Yorker.
 She made fun of people who were easy to make fun of.
 She often did that by making them even shallower than they were in real life.
 Her personal life was a mess.

 I’m not a fan.
 Sarcasm gets boring.
-Other people think more of her writing than I do, and they could be right, and certainly there was more to her as a person than appeared in her writing, at least in the writing she’s best known for.
-She had more heart than her most well-read writing suggests.
-And it came out in three beautiful Nativity poems.
+Other people think more of her writing than I do, and they could be right.
+Certainly there was more to her as a person than appeared in her writing, at least in the writing she’s best known for.
+She had more heart than her most read writing suggests.
+It came out in three beautiful Nativity poems.